Tracks/Areas of Concentration

 Erin Lineman and Elizabeth Terragnoli in Honduras

-Established in 2003, this track prepares highly motivated and accomplished residents to care for underserved populations anywhere in the world.
+Established in 2003, this track prepares highly motivated and accomplished residents to care for under served populations anywhere in the world.
 Up to six interested residents per class are selected to enter the global health track.
-Each Fall and Spring trip usually has 7-8 residents traveling to work at the site.
-While further detail can be found on the global health page of this site we would like to highlight a few important features of this track:
+Each Fall and Spring trip usually has 4-6 residents traveling to work at the site.
+While further detail of this site can be found on the global health page, we would like to highlight a few important features of this track:

 - Travel expenses and insurance are covered by the Program for times spent overseas

-- Department faculty teaches the didactic sessions as well as travels to Honduras with the residents
+- Department faculty travels to Honduras with the residents

 - Training is also available to residents who want to participate in an international experience but do not wish to commit to the full GHT program.